What Is a Staging Site? How Do You Set One Up?

 If setting up a staging site with your web host is not an option, you can also use a plugin like WP Staging:

-This plugin essentially makes a clone of your existing site, including all of its files and the database.
+This WordPress plugin essentially makes a clone of your existing site, including all of its files and the database.
 Once it’s cloned, you can access the staging site using a distinct URL, and experiment to your heart’s content without impacting your live site.

 After making your choices, click on Start Cloning again.
 You’ll get a real-time readout of the cloning process as it takes place.
 How long it takes to clone your site will depend on the overall size, but once it’s done you’ll be ready to use your new staging site.

-Option 3: Set Up a Local Installation
+Option 3: Set Up a Local Staging Site

 Both of the previous methods involve setting up online staging sites.
 Those can be very flexible, and enable multiple people to work on them easily.
 However, you can also set up a local, offline staging site, which only those with access to your computer will be able to use.